lavanet/docs/docs/intro/faq.md

 <hr />

-## Dictionary 📖

-### Keyring
-The keyring holds the private/public keypairs used to interact with a node.
-For instance, a validator key needs to be set up before running the blockchain node, so that blocks can be correctly signed.
-The private key can be stored in different locations, called "backends", such as a file or the operating system's own key storage. ([learn more here](https://docs.cosmos.network/main/run-node/keyring.html))

-## Nodes, Validators and Providers ⏫
+## Nodes, Validators and Providers ⏫ {#nodes-validators-providers}

+### 🟡  What is a specification and what does it let me do? {#specs}
+A specification (“spec”) is a module which you can add to Lava, extending the range of data services the network of providers can serve.
+RPC specs are the first to be added to Lava, and we will offer subgraph specs soon.

-### I have problems running the install scripts. {#install-troubleshooting}
+### 🟡 I have problems running the install scripts. {#install-troubleshooting}

 Troubleshooting: